Acharab/Acharab/README.md

 ### My Absolute Favorites:

 - 💻 &nbsp; I love to help the open source community and contribute to it's expension.
-- 📰 &nbsp; Helping people start with coding.
+- 👨‍💻 &nbsp; I love NextJs and TailwindCSS it's just too easy.
-- 🍕 &nbsp; I love pizza.
+- 🍕 &nbsp; I love to cook and you can always wake me up for lasagne.

 ### Languages and Tools: